Gopal Datt: 'The Taming Of The Shrew’ Is Contemporary Adaptation Of A Shakespearean Story

-Actor-writer Gopal Datt, who is known for ‘Shubh Mangal Saavdhan’, ‘Love per Square Foot’, ‘Shubh Mangal Zyada Saavdhan’, ‘Delhi Crime’ and ‘Kaalkoot’, has shared that his teleplay ‘The Taming of the Shrew’ is a contemporary adaptation of a Shakespearean story.
+Actor-writer Gopal Datt, who is known for ‘Shubh Mangal Saavdhan’, ‘Love per Square Foot’, ‘Shubh Mangal Zyada Saavdhan’, ‘Delhi Crime’ and ‘Kaalkoot’, has shared that his teleplay ‘Yeh Shaadi Nahi Ho Sakti’ is a contemporary adaptation of a Shakespearean story.

 Explaining why he was drawn to the project, the actor said that even when comedy is slapstick, it can be nuanced and intelligent.
 ‘Yeh Shaadi Nahi Ho Sakti’ exemplifies smart writing that infuses Indian flavour in a Shakespearean comedy, and that’s what appealed to the actor in him for the project.